 The bill proposes the establishment of the Texas African American Heritage Commission, which will be tasked with identifying, preserving, interpreting, and promoting sites that reflect the African American heritage of Texas.
 The new Chapter 452 added to the Government Code outlines the commission's purpose, structure, and operational guidelines.
-It specifies that the commission will be composed of nine members, appointed by the Texas Legislative Black Caucus and the presidents of Texas Southern University and Prairie View A&M University, with a focus on ensuring representation from various geographic areas of the state and expertise in African American heritage.
+It will consist of nine members appointed by the Texas Legislative Black Caucus, Texas Southern University, and Prairie View A&M University, with specific requirements for membership to ensure diverse representation and expertise in African American heritage.
+The commission will operate independently but will receive administrative support from the Texas Historical Commission.

-Additionally, the bill includes provisions for the commission's administrative attachment to the Texas Historical Commission, which will provide necessary support services.
-The commission is subject to the Texas Sunset Act, meaning it will be reviewed for continuation every 12 years, with an expiration date set for September 1, 2037, unless renewed.
-The commission will also have the authority to accept funding through gifts, grants, and donations, and it will create a dedicated account within the general revenue fund to support its activities.
+Additionally, the bill stipulates that the commission is subject to the Texas Sunset Act, meaning it will be reviewed for continuation every 12 years, with a sunset date set for September 1, 2037, unless extended.
+The commission will have the authority to promote public awareness, support educational initiatives, and provide technical assistance for the preservation of African American heritage sites.
+It will also be able to accept funding through gifts, grants, and donations, and a dedicated account will be created to manage these funds.
 The initial appointments to the commission are required to be made by January 1, 2026, with staggered terms for the members.
 The act is set to take effect on September 1, 2025.

 Statutes affected: Introduced: ()